wesleyegberto/ambassador-as-api-gateway/README.md

 To check if the Pods and Services were created:
 * `kubectl get pod,svc`

+List services to access using browser:
+* `minikube service list`

 ## Conventions
 Some conversion in this steps.